brainwagon/text_to_dxf/README.md

 Convert text to DXF font outlines

 positional arguments:
   text                  Text string(s) to convert.
 Each argument represents a new line.
+This argument is optional when using `--list-fonts` or `--list-common-fonts`.

 options:
   -h, --help            show this help message and exit